Armenia supports Türkiye’s normalisation talks

 For Macron, it offers an opportunity to showcase statesmanship following a difficult summer in domestic politics.

-Investors are closely watching whether Macron’s visit, which began with a surprise jog in Chengdu's Jincheng Lake Park and a tour of a historic dam site with Xi, will result in significant commercial deals or ease EU-China trade tensions.
+Investors are closely watching whether Macron’s visit, which began with a surprise jog in Chengdu's Jincheng Lake Park and a tour of an historic dam site with Xi, will result in significant commercial deals or ease EU-China trade tensions.

 Macron is accompanied by top executives from France’s largest firms on his fourth state visit to China.

-A meeting in Beijing on Thursday led to 12 cooperation agreements, covering areas like population aging, nuclear energy, and panda conservation, but no financial figures were disclosed.
+A meeting in Beijing on Thursday (4 December) led to 12 cooperation agreements, covering areas like population aging, nuclear energy, and panda conservation, but no financial figures were disclosed.

 “I think France hoped Xi would offer significant concessions, especially as Europe is shaping its economic security doctrine,” said Alicia Garcia-Herrero, senior fellow at Bruegel think tank.

-While Beijing may view strong ties with France as a way to expand influence within the EU, its ability to offer Paris major concessions is constrained.
+While Beijing may view strong ties with France as a way to expand influence within the European Union, its ability to offer Paris major concessions is constrained.
 Xi was not expected to approve a long-awaited 500-jet Airbus order, as this could undermine China’s leverage in ongoing trade talks with the U.S., which is pressing for commitments to Boeing.

 Similarly, Xi is unlikely to ease restrictions for French cognac makers or pork producers, as doing so would weaken Beijing’s bargaining position with Brussels over tariffs on Chinese electric vehicles (EVs).
-Additionally, Xi is unlikely to offer Macron any breakthroughs on the Ukraine conflict, as China has reaffirmed its support for Russia.

 Recent visits by Spain’s King Felipe VI and German Finance Minister Lars Klingbeil also yielded few tangible results.